 In our quest to address this problem head on, and to honor and to underscore the importance of building and maintaining strong relationships as the most important underlying factor driving successful design projects, 3 Lights Design has pioneered a number of innovative, human-centric solutions, including the Core Needs Design Method, Intention Setting, Collaborative Construction, Love Your New Space, and Post-Project Check-Ins, all of which are designed to strengthen our human-to-human connections with both our clients and our fellow building professionals.

-And, in order to get a remodel off to the best start possible, we always begin with and in depth interview, what we call the Full-Spectrum Client Intake.
+And, in order to get a remodel off to the best start possible, we always begin with an in-depth interview, what we call the Full-Spectrum Client Intake.

 The Full-Spectrum Client Intake is a process that leads our clients through a set of six, very specific, carefully crafted questions that ultimately produce a concise, coherent narrative, a narrative that reveals the remodel, renovation, or new construction’s “true north”.